schulera/CaryLibSearch/README.md

-# Figshare API in R
+# rfigshare_for_institutions
-Pull data from your Figshare for Institutions repository into the RStudio environment.
+An R interface to Figshare for Institutions

-Figshare is a public all-in-one repository for papers, data, and other research outputs.
-Figshare for Institutions (FI) is a licensed product that allows institutions to set up a custom portal of Figshare, allowing institutions to mint their own DOIs, create custom metadata, restricted publishing, and other features.
+[Figshare for Institutions](https://knowledge.figshare.com/institutions) is a licensed version of the Figshare public repository for data and other research products.
+Figshare for Institutions provides organizations with a custom portal, either for branding their own DOIs, creating custom metadata, restricting publication of certain items, or other features.

-This Figshare API call leverages R, the computing environment that many life scientists use to manipulate and analyze data.

 ## Data in Figshare for Institutions
-The Figshare API works for both the public Figshare instance as well as Figshare for Institutions instances.
-A user may want to pull multiple datasets into their RStudio environment for manipulation
+The Figshare API works for both the public Figshare repository as well as Figshare for Institutions instances.
+The [Figshare API documentation](https://docs.figshare.com/) is thorough and Open API compatible, however, it does not provide examples in R.